 A customer service workflow such as the one described above is frequently implicit.
 The process is never defined or streamlined.
 This is a shortage, both in terms of increasing efficiency and increasing consumer happiness.
-As a result, talking about workflow as a service is beneficial.
+As a result, talking about workflow automation as a service is beneficial.
 This will assist you in the following ways:

 - Recognize and document the customer service scenario questions that your company needs.